RSFT functors for strong cobordisms and applications: Generalized constraints and higher genus invariants

 \subsubsection{Tangency conditions}

 Another type of generalization is considering point constraints with tangency conditions, i.e.\ we consider curves in the symplectization passing through a fixed point $p$ and tangent to a local divisor near $p$ with order $m$.
-Such holomorphic curves were considered in \cite{cieliebak2018punctured,siegel2019higher}.
-Those curves also give rise to pointed morphisms and hence can be used to define a new order.
+Such holomorphic curves were considered in \cite{CDPT,cieliebak2018punctured,McSi,siegel2019higher}.
+These curves also give rise to pointed morphisms and hence can be used to define a new algebraic order.
 In many cases, if we have a holomorphic curve with a point constraint without tangent conditions, then multiple covers of it might have tangent properties.
-One can show that the order with a tangency condition for $(S^{2n-1},\xi_{std}),n\ge 2$ is always $1$ no matter what is the order of tangency.
-The curve is easy to find in a very thin ellipsoid with one positive puncture asymptotic to a multiple cover of the shortest Reeb orbit.
-Then one can use a neck-stretching argument to prove that it is independent of the augmentation.
-The invariants with local tangent constraints for exact domains are defined and computed in \cite{LC}.
+One can show that the algebraic order with a tangency condition for $(S^{2n-1},\xi_{std}),n\ge 2$ is always $1$, no matter what the order of tangency is.
+Here we give a brief explanation: we claim that for any augmentation, there is a Reeb orbit $\gamma$ such that \begin{enumerate} \item $\gamma$ represents a closed class in the linearized contact homology. \item The count of rigid rational curves with one positive puncture asymptotic to $\gamma$, a point constraint with tangent order $r$, possibly with negative punctures that are capped off by the augmentation $\epsilon$, is non-zero. \end{enumerate} In a very thin ellipsoid, the Reeb orbit is $\gamma_{\min}^{r+1}$, where $\gamma_{\min}$ is the minimal Reeb orbit.
+The Conley-Zehnder index of $\gamma_{\min}^{r+1}$ is $n+1+2r$.
+As all Reeb orbits have even SFT degree, $\gamma_{\min}^{r+1}$ is closed in the linearized contact homology for any augmentation.
+To see the second claim, those with negative punctures are of negative virtual dimension.
+For the case without negative punctures, we first consider curves in the thin ellipsoid.
+By putting the point constraint on the zero and using the complex hypersurface complement to the shortest Reeb orbit, there is one curve passing through the zero with tangent order $r$, namely the $(r+1)$-fold branched cover of the coordinate plane with one branching point that passes through the point constraint.
+If we use a product complex structure on $\C^n$, then this is the only curve with such properties.
+A suitable continuation argument shows that the algebraic count of such curves is still one if we use a usual almost complex structure that is compatible with the contact structure.
+Then one can use a neck-stretching argument to prove that it is contained in the symplectization and independent of the augmentation, as there is no room in virtual dimension to support a curve with both tangent constraint and negative punctures.